Some people have big diamond ring envy or fast red car envy.

 |From Sisson Landscapes|

 This drystone wall has a "Hog hole" or, "Sheep creep," designed to let young or smaller animals pass through, while containing larger livestock.
-Holes and passages like this also minimized burrowing animals going under the wall.
+Holes and passages like this also minimized burrowing animals going under the wall and weakening the structure.

 The qualifications for my fence lust are thus: It must be, as the old saying goes, "Horse high, pig tight and bull strong."